tmoulik/EDA/README.md

 - Home owner status
 - Employment status.

-The variables pertain to the actual loan, and variables which can affect the credit score of a person which in turn influences the APR of the loan.
+Some of the variables characterize the loan while others affect the credit score, which in turn influences the APR of the loan.
+Some of these relationships are studied.

 Further references for this project: